pbobbitt/Cloud-Account-Quota-Management-And-Data-Archival/README.md

 # Google Drive Quota & Photos Optimization Lab

 ## Executive Summary
-This project demonstrates migrating critical data from a near-capacity SaaS environment to local physical storage.
-It highlights the ability to manage storage quotas, ensure data integrity during transit, and implement archival policies to maintain service continuity.
+This project demonstrates migrating critical data from a near-capacity SaaS environment to local physical storage and redesigning cloud architecture to prevent future quota exhaustion.
+It highlights the ability to manage storage quotas, ensure data integrity, and implement multi-account orchestration (IAM) to maintain service continuity.

-* **Primary Skill:** Cloud Data Migration
+* **Primary Skill:** Cloud Data Migration, Identity & Access Management (IAM)
 * **Certification Alignment:** CompTIA A+, Cloud+

 ## The Scenario
 A professional Google Workspace account reached 97% storage utilization, creating an imminent risk of service interruption (inability to receive emails or sync documents).
-A solution was required to audit the data, archive "cold" assets to on-premise hardware, and optimize remaining cloud storage without data loss.
+A solution was required to audit the data, archive "cold" assets to on-premise hardware, and restructure the cloud ingestion workflow to optimize remaining storage without data loss or service interruption.

 ## Environment & Tools
 * **Platform/OS:** Google Workspace / Windows 11
-* **Tools Used:** Google Takeout, Google One Storage Manager, PowerShell
+* **Tools Used:** Google Takeout, Google One Storage Manager, PowerShell, Google Photos Partner Sharing (IAM).
-* **Methodology:** 3-2-1 Backup Strategy, Data Lifecycle Management
+* **Methodology:** 3-2-1 Backup Strategy, Data Lifecycle Management, Resource Isolation.

 ## Deployment & Execution

 ### 1. Requirements & Scope
-* Goal: Reduce cloud storage utilization to below 20%.
+* Goal: Reduce cloud storage utilization and establish a sustainable long-term backup architecture.

 * Constraint: Ensure zero data loss during migration and maintain original file metadata.

-* Scope: 15GB of unstructured data (Photos, Videos, and Drive documents).
+* Scope: 15GB of unstructured data (Photos, Videos, and Drive documents) and multi-account synchronization logic.

 ### 2. Design & Strategy
-Before execution, I conducted a storage audit to categorize data.
-I decided to use Google Takeout to export all high-utilization categories.
-To ensure download stability and prevent file corruption, I configured the export to use 2GB .zip volumes.
+Before execution, I conducted a storage audit to categorize data by utilization and retention value.
+I developed a two-pronged remediation strategy to address both the immediate service risk and long-term sustainability:

+* **Immediate Remediation (Data Migration):** Utilize **Google Takeout** to export high-utilization "hotspots" into 2GB fault-tolerant volumes.
+This ensures a bit-perfect transfer to local physical storage while minimizing the risk of archive corruption over standard residential network connections.
+* **Architectural Pivot (Service Isolation):** Transition future data ingestion to a dedicated, isolated storage service account.
+By utilizing **Partner Sharing (IAM)**, the primary account maintains a "Single Pane of Glass" user experience (viewing all assets in one library) while completely isolating the primary 15GB quota from future media growth.

 ### 3. Implementation Summary
 The remediation was executed through a methodical 7-phase "Audit-to-Architecture" workflow.
 For the granular technical procedures, PowerShell commands, and configuration steps associated with each phase, refer to the **[Full Implementation Log](TECHNICAL_IMPLEMENTATION.md)**.